chiken-kt/The-Sacraficial-Path/README.md

-Jump to different platforms and collect all coins to escsape
+Jump to different platforms and collect all coins to escape